Mark H. Hayden Mark-et al. Logo

 Adobe Acrobat Reader

-Editorial comment: Programs can act or interact differently on differnt systems and with other software.
+Editorial comment: Programs can act or interact differently on different systems and with other software.

 Back to top